peterussell/peterussell.github.io_old/_posts/2020-05-14-react-with-sass.md

-The node-sass module adds the SASS preprocessor to your React project, allowing you to write SASS/SCSS (which browsers don't understand) and have it come out as CSS (which browser do understand).
+The node-sass module adds the SASS preprocessor to your React project, allowing you to write SASS/SCSS (which browsers don't understand) and have it converted to CSS (which they do).

 # 2. Add styles to components

-It's generally recommended to keep React components completely self-contained, which implies that each component should have its own stylesheet.
-For example, this is how I've implemented my `NavBar` component.
+It's recommended to keep React components completely self-contained, styles and all, meaning each component gets its own stylesheet.
+Your own setup is completely flexible but for reference, here's how I've set up my `NavBar` component.

 ```
 - src